-Fourth method: Reset All Settings on your iPhone SE
+Fourth method: Reset All Settings to fix speaker no sound problems

 This method can be the appropriate solution for speaker problems that transpire after making changes to various settings on your iPhone.
 But please note that there are also some downsides from doing so.
 As the method implies, all your iPhone settings will be erased and restored to defaults in this process.
 This means that all your customized settings and configurations will be deleted.
 All data or media contents will not be affected though.
 If you don’t want that to happen, then you can revert the changes you’ve made or place them back to its prior configurations one by one.
 However, this will only work if you are certain of which settings or options to configure on your iPhone.
 Otherwise, you may need to reconsider.

 - To reset all settings on your iPhone SE, head over to Settings-> General-> Reset All Settings.
 If necessary, enter the correct passcode for your device to continue.

 Wait until the iPhone SE completes the entire settings reset process.
 Afterwards, reboot your iPhone and see if the speakers are already working as intended.

 Fifth method: Update your iPhone SE to the latest iOS version

 Software updates also contain fixes for existing bugs affecting various iOS devices including the iPhone SE.
 If you suspect that a software bug is to blame, then you should consider giving iOS update installation a shot.

 - To get started, check for available software updates for your iPhone by heading over to Settings-> General -> About-> Software Updates.
 A notification will prompt you if an update is available.